abdrahmansoltan/Learning-Notes/TypeScript/TypeScript.md

 ---

-### Type Aliases ---(custom type)
+### Type Aliases -- (custom type)

 Type aliases can be used to "create" your own types.
 You're not limited to storing union types though - you can also provide an alias to a (possibly complex) object type.

 - Type aliases do not create a new type; they rename a type.
 Therefore, you can use it to type an object and give it a descriptive name.
 - it's same as `interface`
-- once a type alias is created, it can not be added to; it can only be extended.
+- once a type alias is created, it can't be added to.

 ```ts
 type User = { name: string; age: number };